 Angaston Blacksmith Shop and Museum

 The forge has survived war, depression and countless technological revolutions to stand today as one of the few remaining main street smithies in Australia.
 The building captures the essence of life through three generations of Doddridge endeavour.

-Open Saturdays & Sundays and some public holidays from 1-4pm.
-Entry by gold coin donation.
+Open Saturdays & Sundays and public holidays.